 Train Travel to Nakhon Si Thammarat

-Whilst Nakhon Si Thammarat is not itself a particularly popular destination, both Trains #173 and #85 pass through Chumphon (connection point for ferries to Koh Tao) and Surat Thani (connection point to Koh Samui and Koh Phangan) on the way to Nakhon Si Thammarat which means that the train can become very busy during high season and around the time of the monthly Full Moon Party on Koh Phangan.
+Whilst Nakhon Si Thammarat is not itself a particularly popular tourist destination, trains to Nakhon Si Thammarat pass through Chumphon (connection point for ferries to Koh Tao) and Surat Thani (connection point to Koh Samui and Koh Phangan) on the way to Nakhon Si Thammarat which means that the train can become very busy during high season and around the time of the monthly Full Moon Party on Koh Phangan.

 The main attractions in the area for foreign visitors are:

 - Wat Phra Mahathat Woromaha Vihan: Dating back to 845 AD this is the largest and most important Buddhist temple in Southern Thailand notable for its Buddha relics and 174 chedi.

 - Sichon Beach: A relaxed beach destination with some great hotels and beach front fish restaurants well of the beaten track for foreign tourists although quite popular with Thai holiday makers.
 Sichon can be reached directly by minivan from Nakhon Si Thammarat, but not from Surat Thani.

 - Khanom: A relaxed seaside resort featuring 9 km of beach front catering mostly to Thai visitors.
 The most popular part of Khanom is Nai Plao Beach.
 The area is famous also for its pink dolphins that inhabit the local coastal waters.
 Other attractions in the area include Khao Wang Thong cave, which is 17.5 km from Nai Plao beach.
 You can reach Khanom by minivan from Nakhon Si Thammarat Bus Station in around 1 hour 30 minutes.
 Minivans depart regularly throughout the day.